The Connected Parent

 Order now from your favorite book seller:

-Available in paperback and ebook from Harvest House Publishers.
-Audiobook coming soon!
+Available in paperback, ebook, and audiobook from Harvest House Publishers.

 Read a free chapter: